calumbruton/Smart-Ball/README.md

 ### Parent Selection

 At the end of each generation the fitness scores of each ball are used to allocate each a portion of a roulette wheel that ranges from 0 to 1.
 A random number is then chosen in this range and the ball that it lands on is chosen as a parent.
-The second parent is chosen randomly and this set of parents produces two children.
+The second parent is chosen randomly and this set of parents produce two children.

 ### DNA Crossover